peterjmarko/llm-narrative-framework/docs/study_article.md

 *   **`mapping_strategy`**: A between-groups factor with two levels: `correct` (descriptions were correctly paired with biographical profiles) and `random` (descriptions were randomly shuffled and paired).
 *   **`k` (Group Size)**: A within-groups factor representing the number of subjects to be matched in a given trial, with six levels: 4, 7, 10, 15, 20, and 30.

-The core matching task was executed by **Google's Gemini 1.5 Flash** LLM.
+The core matching task was executed by **Google's Gemini 1.5 Flash** LLM (Google, 2024).
 For each trial, the LLM was provided with a randomly shuffled list of `k` neutralized personality descriptions and a list of corresponding but independently shuffled `k` names.
 It was then tasked with independently sourcing the biographical information for each individual before performing the matching.
 It was prompted with a highly structured request to produce a similarity score matrix.
 A portion of the prompt is excerpted here: *"You are expected to source the biographies of and any other relevant information about the {k} named people...
 Please provide your answer *only* in the format of a table...
 Each cell... should contain a numerical score from 0.00 to 1.00...
 Do not include any other text, explanations, or introductions..."*

 The experiment consisted of 100 trials per replication, with 30 full replications conducted for each of the 12 conditions (`2 mapping_strategy levels x 6 k levels`), totaling 360 complete experimental runs.
+With 30 replications per condition, this design provided sufficient statistical power (>.80) to detect small-to-medium effect sizes.

+The selection of Google's `Gemini 1.5 Flash` (model `gemini-1.5-flash-001`, accessed via the OpenRouter API between [Start Date] and [End Date, Year]) as the evaluation LLM was the result of a systematic piloting process.
+A range of models were tested for their performance on the matching task, response time, cost-effectiveness, and reliability in adhering to the structured output format.
+While several high-performing models were considered, `Gemini 1.5 Flash` provided the optimal balance of these criteria for the large-scale querying required by this study.
+To monitor the integrity of the matching process, the LLM was also periodically queried to provide a detailed explanation of its methodology.
+These introspective checks were reviewed to ensure the model was operating within the intended parameters of the task and not applying external, domain-specific knowledge.

 #### 2.4.
 Dependent Variables and Statistical Analysis